This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS. It covers:

 Shared memory multi-threaded jobs with

 #SBATCH -n <number of CPU cores>in the job script file.
 An example is shown below:

 Note: Jobs submitted with a number of CPU cores greater than 16 will be terminated (killed) by the SLURM scheduler with the following statement in the job output file:

 Distributed memory jobs with inter-node communication using the MPI library should be submitted to

 Note 1: The number of CPU cores gets passed from SLURM submission

-Note 3: SLURM will terminate a job that requires a number of CPU cores greater than the limit of 256.
+Note 2: SLURM will reject a job that requires a number of CPU cores greater than the limit of 256.